 - Second Year - Semester Four

-- Apply cyber security skills in a Canadian working environment.
+- Students will apply their skills in cyber security in a Canadian working environment.

 *Courses subject to change.